-After establishing what a PCB transmission line is and talking about signal speed and propagation delay, last week, we discussed the critical length, the controlled impedance, and the rise/fall time of a PCB transmission line.
+After establishing what a PCB transmission line is and talking about signal speed and propagation delay, and the critical length, the controlled impedance, and the rise/fall time of a PCB transmission line, we discussed impedance discontinuity and signal reflection.
 Today, we are going to explain how to analyze a PCB transmission line using quantities, such as voltages and currents, and line parameters, such as resistance, inductance, capacitance, and conductance.

 After explaining the importance of the signal speed and propagation delay in a PCB transmission line, we are now going to talk about the transmission line effects, the critical length, the rise/fall time and when the length of an interconnection is to be considered as a controlled impedance transmission line.

 Hello again, I’m Amit, the PCB guy.
 Today I’d like to discuss controlled impedance.
 Continue reading “How to Control Your Controlled Impedance”